joannawliu/joannawliu.github.io/_pages/about.md

   - /about.html
 ---

-# About
+## About me

-I'm an agile and versatile data professional with technical experience in tech, policy + advocacy, and academia.
-I am skilled at implementing data transformations and building models that empower stakeholders to conduct impactful analyses.
-I enjoy collaborating with cross-functional teams, bridging technical + non-technical stakeholders, and writing clean code.
+Agile and versatile data professional with technical experience in tech, policy + advocacy, and academia.
+Skilled at implementing data transformations and building models that empower stakeholders to conduct impactful analyses.
+Enjoy collaborating with cross-functional teams, bridging technical + non-technical stakeholders, and writing clean code.

 🎓 Harvard Stats Bachelor’s + NYU Poli Sci Master’s + continuous learning always

-# Skills highlights
+## Skills highlights

-dbt · Snowflake · SQL · Looker
+BigQuery · dbt · Hex · Looker · Snowflake · SQL · Stitch

-# Other interests
+## Other interests

 Professionally, I'm especially interested in the various intersections of data, tech, and policy.
 Outside of work, I enjoy planning my future travels, being the host who does the most, and running the Prospect Park loop.